Entrepreneurs Are Builders Putting Things Together

 Impermanence of Buildings and Businesses

-I see entrepreneurs as builders, like any modern builder.
+Entrepreneurs are builders.
+Nowadays, they are unlikely to be building for posterity.
 They construct for the conditions of the time—not forever.
 They build what’s appropriate for the needs of the moment.
+The will most likely redesign their structure as conditions change.
 Archaeologists continually find ancient ruins, whose purpose remain mysterious or has been superseded over time.
 Sometimes the buildings fall down or become so dilapidated that they no longer serve their original usefulness.

 However the great learning is that we build for the needs and wants of now, not perpetuity.
 Who needs a typewriter today?
-A horse and cart was vital to my family in England during WWII.
-There’s a TV program about remodeling houses; they refer to their clients’ ‘forever homes’.
+A horse and cart was vital to my family in England during WWII, but my dad bought a car within days of the war ending.
+There’s a TV program about remodeling houses; they refer to their clients’ forever homes.
 A more appropriate definition might be ‘lifetime homes’.
 Even one of the four Egyptian pyramids has vanished.

 Businesses are inherently impermanent, but that is no reason not to build them.
 We build them for the needs and wants that we have analyzed.
 The synthesis is what keeps entrepreneurs perpetually building.